NCERT Exemplar Class 9 Science Solutions Chapter 11 Work and Energy

 Mechanical energy is the sum of kinetic energy and potential energy.
 It is also known as total energy.

-Potential energy is the virtue of position which comes with a height from the ground surface.
+Potential energy is the virtue of position, which comes with a height above the ground surface.

 As the object has zero momentum, it means it is not moving.